Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/helpers/icon-link.md

 Take a regular `<a>` element, add `.icon-link`, and insert an icon on either the left or right of your link text.
 The icon is automatically sized, placed, and colored.

 <details>
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This helper should be used carefully because the rendering provided in the following examples does not exist in the Orange Design System specifications.
+This helper should be used carefully because the rendering provided in the following examples does not respect the Orange Design System specifications.
 But still, this helper could help in some cases to build specific ues cases or other reusable components.
 {{< /design-callout-alert >}}

 {{< example >}}